mathgb/mathgb.github.io/README.md

 # mathgb.github.io
-## A complete redesign of my school's math website.
+## A redesign of the GBHS math website